sworupsubedi/react-quiz/README.md

 - **Score Tracking**: Users can track their score and aim for a high score by answering questions correctly.
 - **Timer**: A countdown timer adds a sense of urgency to the quiz, enhancing the user experience.
 - **Progress Indicator**: Users can see their progress through the quiz with a progress bar.
-- **Highscore Tracking**: The app keeps track of the user's highscore, motivating them to improve with each attempt.
+- **Highscore Tracking**: The app keeps track of the user's high score, motivating them to improve with each attempt.

 ## Technologies Used